Anti-abortion protesters in New York win court ruling

 In a 2-1 vote, the panel had on March 10 rejected protesters' claims that federal and state laws protecting abortion providers and patients from attacks and threats of force violated their First Amendment free speech rights.

-Lawyers for the protesters did not immediately respond to requests for comment.
-A spokesman for New York Attorney General Letitia James declined to comment.
+A spokesman for New York Attorney General Letitia James declined to comment. read more

+Stephen Crampton, a lawyer for the protesters, called Friday's order "extraordinary," and noted that the appeals court rarely reconsiders its own written decisions.

+"We are pleased that the fundamental First Amendment rights of our clients have been restored, and look forward to returning to the district court and finishing the case once and for all," Crampton said in a statement.

 The New York case was brought in 2017 by James' predecessor Eric Schneiderman, who said protesters crowded women trying to enter the Choices clinic, made death threats against their escorts, and held posters purportedly of aborted fetuses.